 Before I proceed to our list, there is one more thing worth noting:

 - Ease of use.
-Like Etsy marketplace, Etsy prides itself on an easy-to-use platform and that hasn’t changed one bit with the new Etsy pattern.
-From signing in to choosing a template to creating a storefront, everything is self-explanatory.
+Like the Etsy marketplace, Etsy prides itself on an easy-to-use platform, and that hasn’t changed one bit with the new Etsy pattern.
+From signing in to choosing a template to create a storefront, everything is self-explanatory.

 - Single shop manager.
 No need to worry about the extra admin load that comes with running a business across multiple channels because the Etsy shop manager makes it all possible to manage both channels from a single location.